 If you shop for a new backpack, the most important is how it fits on your body.
 Don’t go for a unisex pack.
 Go for one that really fits, is light, doesn’t have too many straps and nifty pockets and preferably waterproof.
 My bag was waterproof, had no side pockets but a top pocket.
 It also worked to take as hand luggage on the plane.
 I could have used a much smaller one since I got rid of things along the way.

-You must bring your own sheets or a sleeping bag.
+You have to bring your own sheets or a sleeping bag.
 A sleeping bag that goes down to minus 5 will be just right for the colder seasons.
 Most hostels have blankets in the wintertime.

 During summer time, a thin summer sleeping bag will be the right choice.
 An inner silk lining is nice to sleep in.
 You can also wash it and it will dry over a day.
 A small pillow case is also very nice to have.
 I had one in thin fleece that I put the sweater in and it made up a perfect pillow.

-My suggestion is to wear a thin merino wool t-shirt and underwear in the same material.
-The advantage with merino wool is that you can wear it for a week before you start to smell.
+Starting with what to wear closest to the body, my suggestion is to get a thin merino wool t-shirt and underwear in the same material.
+The advantage with merino wool is that you can wear it for a week without odeur (Its not smelling).
 With cotton and synthetic materials closest to your body it will take no more than a day before you stink.
 Wear one set, and have a spare set in the backpack.